Trials, tribulations and tone deafness feed HBO's 'Silicon Valley'

 "We're starting to think about Season Three a little bit," Judge said, adding it wasn't certain the show would extend beyond the current one.

-Season Two premieres Sunday on the premium cable channel owned by Time Warner Inc.
+Season Two premieres Sunday on the premium cable channel owned by Time Warner Inc (TWX.N).

 (Editing by Mary Milliken and Christian Plumb)